-Beniko Mason, Ed.
-D. is a faculty member at Shitennoji University Junior College in Osaka, Japan.
+Beniko Mason, EdD, is professor emerita at Shitennoji University Junior College in Osaka, Japan.
 She first began her Extensive Reading (ER) program in 1984 at a vocational school in Osaka, Japan based on the Input (Reading) Hypothesis (Krashen, 1981, 1982, 1985).

 Her first research question was whether ER was more effective than Intensive Reading (IR), then whether ER alone was better than the eclectic method (ER plus IR), and finally whether ER alone was more efficient.
 Her research studies using her Japanese college and adult students confirmed that reading alone is not only effective but also efficient, with ER students gaining more per unit time than comparisons.